MuscleMap/MuscleMap/README.md

       * Available regions: abdomen, pelvis, thigh, and leg.
     * mm_segment will use GPU if detected.
 Users can force mm_segment to use CPU with -g N.
     * Run mm_segment -h to see all available options.
     * We are continuously expanding the whole-body model.
 We are working on adding the arm, forearm, hand, abdomen, spine, hip rotators, pelvic floor, and foot.
-If you have an immediate need, please contact [us](mailto:neuromuscularinsightlab@stanford.edu).
+If you have an immediate need, please open an [issue](https://github.com/MuscleMap/MuscleMap/issues).

    ***We highly recommend visualizing and manually correcting the segmentations for errors.
 We use [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) and [Slicer](https://www.slicer.org/), which are free and open-source.***

-   ***If the models do not work well on your images, please open an issue.
+   ***If the models do not work well on your images, please open an [issue](https://github.com/MuscleMap/MuscleMap/issues).
 If you share your images, we will update the MuscleMap segmentation model to improve its accuracy on your images.***

 3. To run mm_extract_metrics: